 Yes - some insurers have very strict guidelines on what cars they will insure.
 This is particularly the case with some of the big names who negotiate low prices for mass market customers who fit 'the norm'.
 Once a towbar is fitted, you are outside the tight band of vehicles that they can quote for and they may not be able to cover you.
 Don't worry though - all is not lost!

-Having a towbar fitted to your car does mean a marginally increased risk for an insurer - some would include this in their base premiums, others, and particularly those who look to cut every last penny off their base price to improve their comparison table position - where a pound can mean a difference between heading a comparison table and being in forth place.
+Having a towbar fitted to your car does mean a marginally increased risk for an insurer - some would include this in their base premiums.
+Others, and particularly those who look to cut every last penny off their base price to improve their comparison table position - where a pound can mean a difference between heading a comparison table and being in forth place - won't.

-If you feel that the premium is expensive, or if its over £350 call our specialist car insurance partner Adrian Flux on 0800 181 4542, who specialise in towbar fitted vehicles.
-They are brokers who have special plans for such vehicles, and as brokers are able to tailor policies to a degree you are never going to be able to on a comparison site.
+If you feel that the premium is expensive, or if it's over £350,call our specialist car insurance partner Adrian Flux on 0800 181 4542, who specialise in towbar fitted vehicles.
+They are brokers who have special plans for such vehicles and, as brokers, are able to tailor policies to a degree you are never going to be able to achieve on a comparison site.

 Another insurance broker who specialises in towbar fitted vehicles is Insurance Choice who also have a panel of modified car insurers.
-Again its really better to talk to them rather than try the online route so do call them on 0843 227 8231.
+Again it's really better to talk to them rather than try the online route so do call them on 0843 227 0120.